Dimensions underlying the representational alignment of deep neural networks with humans: Results

 \subsection{Linking DNN dimensions to their interpretability}

 Despite the overall differences in human and DNN representational dimensions, the DNN also contained many dimensions that appeared to be interpretable and comparable to those found in humans.
 Next, we aimed at testing to what degree these interpretable dimensions truly reflected specific visual or semantic properties, or whether they only superficially appeared to show this correspondence.
 To this end, we experimentally and causally manipulated images and observed the impact on dimension scores.
-Beyond general interpretability, these analyses further establish which visual features in each image drive individual dimensions and thus determine image representations.
+Beyond general interpretability, these analyses further establish which visual properties in each image drive individual dimensions and thus determine image representations.

 Image manipulation requires a direct mapping from input images to the embedding dimensions.
-Since the embedding dimensions were derived using a sampling based approach, this prohibits a direct link to manipulated or novel images.
-To overcome this challenge, we used $\ell_{2}$-regularized linear regression for linking penultimate layer activations of the DNN to each individual dimension of the learned embedding (Fig. \ref{fig:overview}d).
+However, the embedding dimensions were derived using a sampling-based optimization based on odd-one-out choices inferred from penultimate DNN features.
+Consequently, this approach does not directly map these features to the learned embedding.
+To establish this mapping, we applied $\ell_{2}$-regularized linear regression to link the DNN’s penultimate layer activations to the learned embedding.
+This mapping then enables the prediction of embedding dimensions from the penultimate features activations in response to novel or manipulated images.
+(Fig. \ref{fig:overview}d).
 Penultimate layer activations were indeed highly predictive of each embedding dimension, with all dimensions exceeding an $R^2$ of 75\%, and the majority exceeding 85\%.
 Thus, this allowed us to accurately predict dimension values for novel images.